call for papers

 - Digital platforms and news

 - The news media bargaining code

 - Social media and politics

 - Journalist/politician relations

 - Press freedom and safety

 - Journalism history

-Submissions for abstracts and panels can be sent directly to email@example.com
+Abstracts for papers and panels must be sent directly to JERAAconference2021@gmail.com

 Panel proposals should include a 200-word overview, with 200 words from each participant on their contribution, as well as panel title, author/s and affiliation and keywords.